monkey2000/wtfcf/README.md

 #wtfcf
-> Still under development.
+> Disclaimer: there's no warranty of anything.

-Currently, it only support C-family language.
+Currently, it only supports C++.

 ## Installation
 To install it: